nicmlu/kid-central/README.md

 Looking for a specific way to contribute?

-Expand functionality for the user by tracking other important activities including school trips, doctors visits, etc.
+Expand functionality for the user by tracking other important activities including school trips, doctors visits, etc. <br />
-Create new kid profiles and events
+Create new kid profiles and events <br />
-Reorganize events to display in chronological order Display events each child is invited to on their profile page
+Reorganize events to display in chronological order <br />
+Display events each child is invited to on their profile page

 ## License